Unity-Technologies/ml-agents/docs/Installation-Windows.md

 The `UnitySDK` subdirectory contains the Unity Assets to add to your projects.
-It also contains many [example environments](Learning-Environment-Examples.md) that can be used to help get you familiar with Unity.
+It also contains many [example environments](Learning-Environment-Examples.md) to help you get started.

 The `ml-agents` subdirectory contains Python packages which provide trainers and a Python API to interface with Unity.